meganclapinski25/Static_Site/README.md

 - [ x] Edit the provided HTML template (`template.tmpl`) to display the contents of `first-post.txt`.
 - [x] Render the contents of `first-post.txt` using Go Templates and print it to stdout.
 - [x] Write the HTML template to the filesystem to a file.
 Name it `first-post.html`.
-- [ x] Manually test the generated HTML page by running `./makesite`.
+- [x] Manually test the generated HTML page by running `./makesite`.
 Double-click the `first-post.html` file that appears in your directory after running the command to open the generated page in your browser.
-- [x ] **Add, commit, and push to GitHub**.
+- [x] **Add, commit, and push to GitHub**.
-- [ x] Add a new flag to your command named `file`.
+- [x] Add a new flag to your command named `file`.
 This flag represents the name of any `.txt` file in the same directory as your program.
 Run `./makesite --file=latest-post.txt` to test.
-- [ x] Update the `save` function to use the input filename to generate a new HTML file.
+- [x] Update the `save` function to use the input filename to generate a new HTML file.
 For example, if the input file is named `latest-post.txt`, the generated HTML file should be named `latest-post.html`.
-- [x ] **Add, commit, and push to GitHub**.
+- [x] **Add, commit, and push to GitHub**.

 #### v1.0 Stretch Challenges